 Moore & Associates

-The U.S. Department of Education's Student Mentoring Program is intended to address the lack of supportive adults in the lives of students in grades four through eight at risk for academic failure and behavioral problems.
-The program provides funds to schools and to community- and faith-based organizations to create school-based mentoring programs.
-The program is authorized under the No Child Left Behind Act (NCLB) of 2002, Section 4130 and was funded at $47,264,000 in FY09.
-The evaluation of the program cost $5,600,000 over four years.
-The study addressed these questions:
+The U.S. Department of Education's Student Mentoring Program was authorized under the No Child Left Behind Act and funded at $47 million in Fiscal Year 2009.
+The program intended to address the lack of supportive adults in the lives of students in grades four through eight at risk for academic failure and behavioral problems.
+The program provided funds to schools and to community- and faith-based organizations to create school-based mentoring programs.
+This study evaluated the impact of this program on student outcomes.

 The study included approximately 2,573 students from 32 mentoring grantees.
 The students were randomly assigned either to receive the student mentoring program or not.
 Outcome data collected after one school year were student self-reports and student school records.
 Program implementation was assessed through surveys of students, mentors, and grantees.

 The final report, titled Impact Evaluation of the U.S. Department of Education's Student Mentoring Program: Final Report, was released in March 2009.

 Other publications from this study are listed below.